-While the majority of home brewers have chosen either a March 809/815 variant, or the Chugger CPSS-IN-1 for their brew house needs.
+While the majority of home brewers have chosen either a March 809/815 variant or the Chugger CPSS-IN-1 for their brew house needs.
 For the purpose of recirculation, these pumps have proven to be more powerful than most users will ever need.

 In fact, without an inline ball valve to reduce pump output, both of these pump types posses enough suction to over-compact the grain bed and immediately cause a stuck sparge.
-Since they are magnetic drive, they can be easily throttled to meet the needs for recirculation, and are great options for all-around brewery pumps, yet there are some other options that users could consider.
+Since they are magnetic drives, they can be easily throttled to meet the needs for recirculation, and are great options for all-around brewery pumps, yet there are some other options that users could consider.

 The downside to both of these pumps is they can be relatively noisy, sometimes overheat, and are indeed overkill for this specific purpose.
 Furthermore, other less powerful options are also more cost effective.
 Especially for users that already own one of these pumps but don't want to tie it up exclusively for recirculation.